AishwaryaJadhav9850/Sorting-Algorithm/README.md

 ## Insertion Sort - Python Implementation
 [Insertion Sort](https://github.com/AishwaryaJadhav9850/Sorting-Algorithm/commit/1ef90203b9bb3d525fa2392346d671b58103f021)

-- Insertion sort has a worst-case and average complexity of О(n^2), where n is the number of items being sorted and Best Case is O(n)
+- Insertion sort has a worst-case time complexity of О(n^2), where n is the number of items being sorted and Best Case is O(n)

 - Insertion sort is a Stable sorting algorithm